Deals of the day-Mergers and acquisitions

 (Adds RHI, Kroton Educacional, Dyal Capital Partners, Vivendi, Encino Energy and Sigma Alimentos; Updates Air India)

-June 28 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Wednesday:
+June 28 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Wednesday:

 ** Dutch healthcare company Philips has agreed to buy U.S.-based Spectranetics Corp, a maker of devices to treat heart disease, for 1.9 billion euros ($2.16 billion) including debt, as it expands its image-guided therapy business.